Change can happen. Big change.

 For 29 years, we have welcomed poor and homeless men and women who fear that their best days are behind them.
 We provide services, support, and a glimpse of what their lives can become: productive, healthy, fulfilling.

 St. Francis House is nonprofit and nonsectarian.
 Our mission and approach are simple: We believe in the worth of every human being, and we know from experience that when people have the right tools, change can happen.
 Big change.
 That’s why we provide our guests with everything they need to reclaim their dignity and rebuild their lives: nutritious meals, clothing, access to medical care, counseling, vocational rehabilitation, and housing.
 In the past year, St. Francis House has:

-- Provided nearly 12,000 counseling sessions on mental health issues, substance abuse, housing, employment, legal matters, and other issues
+- Provided more than 10,000 counseling sessions on mental health issues, substance abuse, housing, employment, legal matters, and other issues

 - Provided 56 units of permanent housing in our Next Step Housing Program

 We know our approach works.
 Boston Mayor Thomas Menino calls us tremendously effective.
 We’ve been named a model program by the U.S. Department of Health and Human Services, the U.S. House of Representatives Speaker’s Task Force on Homelessness, and the Social Security Administration.
 And every day, our guests tell us that we have saved and changed their lives.

 Please join us in helping our brothers and sisters leave homelessness behind.
 Because everyone deserves a place to live and a second chance.